Do Suffering Bottoms Go To Heaven?

 “We’re not close.”

-On alert, Naru coldly slapped away the hand that reached for him.
-Geon-hyuk, who always smiled cheekily, frowned as he rubbed the back of his hand.
+Naru, on alert, coldly slapped away the hand that reached out to him.
+Geon-hyuk, who always smiled cheekily, frowned as he rubbed the sting from the back of his hand.

-Geon-hyuk wasn’t in a bad mood—he’d found something entertaining.
-Gyu-yeon, usually arrogant, had been completely thrown; Naru, who clung to Gyu-yeon like a shadow, sat here alone like an abandoned puppy.
+Geon-hyuk wasn’t in a bad mood today.
+He’d found something quite entertaining.
+Gyu-yeon, who always lived in his own arrogance, was completely out of his mind, and Naru, who had clung to Gyu-yeon like a shadow, ended up alone here like an abandoned puppy.
 What an amusing situation.

-It wasn’t Naru—the rich kid looked nothing like him.
-So who the hell was the Naru who’d been around Gyu-yeon?
+It wasn’t Naru.
+The rich kid who had badmouthed Gyu-yeon was someone who looked the exact opposite of Naru.
+Then who the hell was the Naru who had been going around with Gyu-yeon?

 “I really wanted to see you.”